At 'High Five' Camp, Struggling With A Disability Is The Point

 "Yeah, there it is," Priceless says as she bumps bare arms with a fellow camper — an improvised fist bump.

 This kind of rehab is known as constraint-induced movement therapy.
-Similar camps are run by children's hospitals all around the U.S. during the summer, based on research by Edward Taub at the University of Alabama.
+Similar camps are run by children's hospitals all around the U.S. during the summer, based on research by Edward Taub at the University of Alabama at Birmingham.
 He hypothesized years ago that the affected limbs suffer from "learned nonuse."

 Priceless takes her turn on the indoor obstacle course at the hospital's pediatric rehab facility, located at a Vanderbilt satellite campus on Nashville's outskirts.
 She rides a modified zipline, wrapping her long legs around the swinging seat — swooping along and then dropping into a pit of overstuffed pillows.